How the motion of the Moon affects the seeds and the water of our oceans.

 (1) by angular movement with respect to other matter;

-(2) and by heat exchanges, first lent, when said movement increases (cumulative phase), and then returned, when said movement decreases (dissipative phase).
+(2) and by heat exchanges, first lent to the seed, when said movement increases (cumulative phase), and then returned by the seed, when said movement decreases (dissipative phase).

 I deduced this from the fact that the phenomena are more evident when the angular motion with respect to other matter persists for a long time at specific values of angular velocity.